Luos-io/Documentation/get-started/get-started1.md

 There are two ways to clone the _get started_ repository on your computer:

-- via the terminal, using the following command line (in this case you will need to have <a href="https://git-scm.com/downloads" target="_blank">GIT &#8599;</a> previously installed on your computer)
+- via the terminal, using the following command line (in this case you will need to have <a href="https://git-scm.com/downloads" target="_blank">GIT<IconExternalLink width="10" /></a> previously installed on your computer)

 ```bash
 git clone https://github.com/Luos-io/Get_started.git
 ```

-- by downloading and unziping the <a href="https://github.com/Luos-io/Get_started/archive/refs/heads/master.zip" target="_blank">Get Started repository &#8599;</a> in your chosen directory
+- by downloading and unziping the <a href="https://github.com/Luos-io/Get_started/archive/refs/heads/master.zip" target="_blank">Get Started repository<IconExternalLink width="10" /></a> in your chosen directory

-If you are not familiar with Git, you can consult <a href="https://git-scm.com/doc" target="_blank">their documentation &#8599;</a>.
+If you are not familiar with Git, you can consult <a href="https://git-scm.com/doc" target="_blank">their documentation<IconExternalLink width="10" /></a>.

 ### Flash your board depending on which one you have